-3. Establish a Center for Undergraduate Research in the Natural Sciences as a "signature program".
-Pre-existing model programs within the Natural Sciences are Biological Sciences, Chemistry and Psychology.

-• Establish a Director of Undergraduate Research in the Natural Sciences to coordinate and seek resources to support collaborative research.

-• Establish Directed Honors Research Program in the Natural Sciences, including resources to support faculty, students, and their joint research projects.
-This program will directly support established Departmental Honors Programs.

-• 3 full-ride scholarships contingent on participation in Honors Program (Honors Philosophy, Religious studies, and English at a minimum) and/or Departmental Honors Program with significant research component

-• Marquette-style fellowships with funding for faculty and student summer support (student support is required)

-- Honors Hall with 24 hour access to computer laboratory - Honors labs in first-year science courses

-4. The Creative Writing Program will be identified as a "signature program."
+- 3. Establish a Center for Undergraduate Research in the Natural Sciences as a "signature program".
+Pre-existing model programs within the Natural Sciences are Biological Sciences, Chemistry and Psychology. - Establish a Director of Undergraduate Research in the Natural Sciences to coordinate and seek resources to support collaborative research. - Establish Directed Honors Research Program in the Natural Sciences, including resources to support faculty, students, and their joint research projects.
+This program will directly support established Departmental Honors Programs. - 3 full-ride scholarships contingent on participation in Honors Program (Honors Philosophy, Religious studies, and English at a minimum) and/or Departmental Honors Program with significant research component - Marquette-style fellowships with funding for faculty and student summer support (student support is required) - Honors Hall with 24 hour access to computer laboratory - Honors labs in first-year science courses - 4.
+The Creative Writing Program will be identified as a "signature program."
 (See attached proposal).
 Loyola already has a strong foundational reputation for its journals (especially the New Orleans Review) and its programs in Creative Writing.
 This signature program should attract students interested in an MFA program; it will also enhance Loyola's national reputation.
-New Orleans, with its Faulkner Festival, identification with Walker Percy, and its association with Tennessee Williams, is the obvious counterpart to Loyola's strengths in this field.
+New Orleans, with its Faulkner Festival, identification with Walker Percy, and its association with Tennessee Williams, is the obvious counterpart to Loyola's strengths in this field. - a.

-a.
 At least two Visiting Professorships in Creative Writing will be funded annually.

-Responsibility: English Chair, Dean

-Completion Date: Spring 2009

-b.
-Full and partial scholarships will be provided to support at least ten interns in the
+Responsibility: English Chair, Dean Completion Date: Spring 2009 b.
+Full and partial scholarships will be provided to support at least ten interns in the other Jesuit Universities.

-Creative Writing Program annually.

-Responsibility: English Chair, I.A.
-Dean

-Completion Date: Spring 2009

-5. Additional Signature Programs include Environmental Studies, Legal Studies, Interdisciplinary Studies (as a group), Computational Sciences, and Teacher Certification (by partnering with Holy Cross or Xavier).
-Environmental Studies is ready to move toward a Major.
-In addition, Loyola now has an active Sustainability Group, which is working closely with other Jesuit Universities.
 Service learning can be a significant component to the Environmental Studies program.
 The recent biodiesel project, which is entirely student-led, is a good example of an on-campus service project.
 Environmental Studies is a program that reaches across all the campuses and joins the Sciences with the Humanities, with Business, the Social Sciences, and Law.